1854 Corporal Horace Ruffett, 1st Battalion Hertfordshire Regiment; later 265169 Bedfordshire Regiment and Captain 18th Battalion London Regiment

 Like his brother Ernest Ruffett, Horace became a Handicrafts Teacher in Watford.
+In June 1921 he was working as an Assistant Handicraft Instructor at the Newton Price Centre.
 The 1939 Register shows the family still living at 53 Regent Street.
 Lily had “Unpaid Domestic Duties” and Bertram was a Railway Clerk.

 Lily died, aged 62, in the final Quarter of 1951.

 In the second Quarter of 1954, Horace Ruffett married Gladys Matilda Whitman; the marriage was registered in Hemel Hempstead.

 Recollections of Horace’s Second Wife Gladys 17